MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/data-api.md

 # Data api for Azure Cosmos DB for MongoDB vCore (Preview)

-The Data api for Azure Cosmos DB for MongoDB vCore is a RESTful interface that allows developers to access and interact with their MongoDB vCore data without needing a database driver.
+The Data api for Azure Cosmos DB for MongoDB vCore is a https interface that allows developers to access and interact with their MongoDB vCore data without needing a database driver.
 It simplifies data operations by enabling CRUD and aggregation operations through HTTP requests.
 This API is ideal for web applications, providing secure and scalable access to MongoDB vCore databases.

 ## Enabling Data api on MongoDB vCore

-You can Enable/Disable this feature using Azure CLI or an ARM template.
+You can enable/disable this feature using Azure CLI or an ARM template.
+We will be adding the support to enable/disable this feature soon.

 ### Steps to Enable Data API on vCore Cluster via ARM template